some-natalie/some-natalie/_posts/2023-04-07-revising-devcontainer.md

 ![custom-welcome](/assets/graphics/2023-04-07-revising-devcontainer/custom-welcome.jpg)

-Running that script reloads the Codespace window with both repositories open on launch - the public one and private one! :tada:
+Running that script reloads the Codespace window with both repositories open on launch - the public one and private one! 🎉

 ![two-repos](/assets/graphics/2023-04-07-revising-devcontainer/two-repos-one-workspace.png)